-- The anti-Howard Dean political advert from 2004 had "sushi-eating" among the other liberal epithets (you know, "latte-drinking", "Volvo-driving" and so on).
+- One anti-Howard Dean political advert from 2004 had "sushi-eating" among the other liberal epithets (alongside "latte-drinking", "Volvo-driving", and so on).

 - An ad from the late 90s for 10-10-220 long distancenote had Terry Bradshaw and Doug Flutie at a sushi restaurant.
 While Flutie digs in, Bradshaw remarks that when he was growing up they called it "bait" and lets the server know they forgot to cook it.

-- Cars 2: At a party in Tokyo, Mater mistakes wasabi for pistachio ice-cream and asks for a big heaping scoop.
+- Cars 2: At a party in Tokyo, lovable American hick Mater mistakes wasabi for pistachio ice cream and asks for a big heaping scoop.
 He then embarrasses himself by rushing to a fountain to wash off the burning sensation from his mouth.

-- The Breakfast Club: Rich girl Clair eats sushi for lunch and Bender, a delinquent from a lower class background, thinks it's disgusting.
+- The Breakfast Club: Rich Alpha Bitch Clair eats sushi for lunch and Bender, a delinquent from a lower class background, thinks it's disgusting.

-- In You've Got M@il sushi is mentioned by the yuppie newspaper columnist as what dinner's gonna be.
+- In You've Got Mail sushi is mentioned by the yuppie newspaper columnist as what dinner's gonna be.
 His bookstore owner girlfriend repeats "Sushi!" with a mix of surprise and approval.

-- The Nanny: Fran is taken out for sushi for the first time and eats a lot of wasabi, because she's told it's "like mustard" and she loves mustard.
-It knocks her on the floor, and temporarily opens her sinuses to the point where she loses her distinctive voice for a few lines.
+- The Nanny: Fran is taken out for sushi for the first time and piles a lot of wasabi onto one piece because she's told it's "like mustard" and she loves mustard.
+It literally knocks her on the floor and temporarily opens her sinuses to the point where she loses her distinctive voice for a few lines.